winstonyym/urbanity/README.md

 ## Quickstart

 Urbanity is built on several geospatial packages (e.g., GeoPandas, ipyleaflet, rasterio, etc.,) that are best compiled through conda-forge.
+To speed up installation, heavy OpenStreetMap dependency pyrosm is now optional.

-For seamless installation, we provide an environment.yml file for users to create their own conda environment.
+We provide an environment.yml file for users to create their own conda environment.
 Please follow the steps below to ensure proper installation:

 1. Navigate to a location of choice (e.g., Desktop or project folder).
 2. Download environment.yml and setup.sh file and place it at the location of choice (Step 1).